top of page

 Introduction

-Today, we’ll dive into a Tepezcohuite ceremony at a jungle in Puerto Morelos, Mexico.
+Today, we’ll participate in a Tepezcohuite ceremony in the jungle of Puerto Morelos, Mexico.
 Okay, let’s put on the ceremony glasses!

-The first two pipe hits of the Mimosa Hostilis plant, lit up by Sadie, along with the three magic mushrooms chocolates in my system, has me in beat with Sadie’s singing and wooden maraca shaking.
+The first two pipe hits of Mimosa Hostilis, lit up by Sadie and enhanced by the three magic mushroom chocolates in my system, have me seated and feeling anchored to the jungle ground.
+I’m in beat with Sadie’s singing and maraca shaking.

 Mimosa Hostilis DMT